 Also Kyouya/Kyoya.
 And let's not get started on his last name.
 Or Tamaki's.

-Spoiled Sweet: Most of the host cubs's customers.
-Rich girls with too time on their hands, but mostly very kind hearted and affectionate.
+Spoiled Sweet: Most of the host cubs's customers are rich girls with too free time on their hands, but mostly very kind hearted and affectionate.

 Squee: The girls who follow the club give a "Kyaaaaaa~!" squeal whenever something happens that they like.